El Alamein: Commonwealth of Nations

 The names of 213 Canadian airmen appear on the Alamein Memorial in Egypt.

 The cemetery was designed by Hubert Worthington.

+Beaches

+Many Egyptians, particularly the upper and middle class travel to El Alamein during summer to flee the summer heat in other cities and towns.

 Climate

 El Alamein has a hot desert climate, Köppen climate classification BWh, common with most of the Middle East and North Africa.
 However, like the rest of the northern coast of Egypt, its climate is slightly less hot, compared to the rest of Egypt, because of the prevailing Mediterranean Sea winds.

 World War II

 Two important World War II battles were fought in the area: